How Do Sleep Patterns Influence Depression?

 What Are Sleep Patterns?

-A sleep pattern is the schedule of your sleep and wake cycle.
-This can vary from person to person and is largely influenced by your genetics.
-Your lifestyle does factor in to some degree as well.
+A sleep pattern refers to your regular sleep-wake cycle.
+This varies from person to person and is influenced by genetics, though lifestyle plays a role as well.

 Circadian Rhythm and Mood

-Your circadian rhythm controls important bodily functions including wakefulness, metabolism, digestion, hunger, healing, hormone secretion, and memory formation.
+Your circadian rhythm regulates essential bodily functions such as wakefulness, metabolism, digestion, hormone release, memory formation, and mood regulation.

 Depression and Sleep